epri-dev/wisund/doc/design.md

 10      | UART\_RXD  | Port 5 pin 6

 ### Software
 There are several distinct software pieces within this package.
-The pieces are named `wisun-cli`, `wisund`, `wiunsimd`, and `web_server`.
+The pieces are named `wisun-cli`, `wisund`, and `wisunsimd`.
 Each tool provides a means of interpreting and responding to the defined [commands](@ref commands).

 ## @ref wisun-cli.cpp
 This software provides a command-line text-based interface for interacting with the EPRI Wi-SUN stack.
 In addition to conveying commands and displaying the results, this software also takes care of routing the IPv6 packets across the RF link.

 ## @ref wisund.cpp
 This software is mostly identical to the `wisun-cli` code except that instead of interacting via text on the command line, this software interacts via text served on TCP/IPv4 port 5555.
 All of the same commands are available.
-It is intended that this code would normally run on the Raspberry Pi to run the radio software and that either the web interface (via `web_server`) or a direct link, as, for example by using `telnet` on port 5555.
+It is intended that this code would normally run on the Raspberry Pi to run the radio software and that a direct link, as, for example by using `telnet` on port 5555 would be used to control it.

 ## @ref wisunsimd.cpp
 This software is mostly identical to the `wisund` software except for two significant differences.
 First, it uses a simulator rather than actually communicating with a radio over the serial port.
 Second, since the RF link is simulated, the IPv6 routing portion of the code is omitted from `wisunsimd`

-## @ref server.cpp
-As the name suggests, this software is intended to run on the Raspberry Pi and implements a complete web server running on port 8000 with facilities for communicating with `wisund` or `wisunsimd`.
-One of those programs must also be running for the web server to operate properly.
-All of the [commands](@ref commands) are accessible via the relative path `/tool?cmd=`.
-That is, if the server is running on `localhost`, one can request `diag 03` by using the url [http://localhost:8000/tool?cmd=diag 03](http://localhost:8000/tool?cmd=diag 03).

 ## Building the software and firmware